 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-There have been small studies looking at exposure to echinacea during pregnancy.
-No increase in birth defects was seen in these studies.
-The exact timing of the exposure was not mentioned in the majority of women but many reported use early in pregnancy.
+Small studies looking at exposure to echinacea during pregnancy have not reported an increased chance for birth defects above the background risk.